 This post may contain affiliate links.
 Please read our disclosure policy.

-Honey Mustard Chicken and Potatoes is all made in one pan!
-Succulent chicken thighs oven baked in a sticky, sweet honey mustard sauce makes for an easy midweek dinner.
+Honey Mustard Chicken and Potatoes is an easy one-pan meal with juicy chicken thighs baked in a sticky, sweet honey mustard sauce.
+It’s the perfect midweek dinner that’s big on flavor with minimal cleanup.

 Top view image of Honey Mustard Chicken & Potatoes